-In case 1) we treat the Sun as a prototype for a distant star, one that is unresolved in our telescope (due to seeing or diffraction limits) but one where the stellar light ends up in ~ one pixel of our detector.
+Here we treat the Sun as a prototype for a distant star, one that is unresolved in our telescope (due to seeing or diffraction limits).
 Clearly the laser is vastly brighter in this sense.
 Indeed for the narrower linewidth the laser is much brighter than an entire galaxy in this sense.
 For very narrow linewidth lasers (~ 1 Hz) the laser can be nearly as bright as the sum of all stars in the universe within the linewidth.
-Even modest directed energy systems can stand out as the brightest objects in the universe within the laser the laser linewidth.
+Thus even modest directed energy systems can stand out as the brightest objects in the universe within the laser linewidth.